Serendipbrity/Assignment/README.md

 ## Commit Issues

-* I had commit issues when starting so a list of commits added is below
+* I had commit issues when starting so a list of commits is added is below

 ## Changes Made
 * Comments Added to html and CSS